Last minute cruising: How to get the best deals

 Cruising is one of the best ways to explore the world.
-And while cruising was stated to be a luxurious experience reserved only for the few, today, everyone can enjoy the privilege of taking the trip of their lifetime.
+While cruising was stated to be a luxurious experience reserved only for the few, today, everyone can enjoy the privilege of taking the trip of their lifetime.

-Timing Is the Key
+Timing is the key

 Experts believe that the best time to find last-minute rates on cruises is 60 to 90 days before departure.
 In fact, for the majority of cruise lines, this is the deadline for travelers to cancel their existing reservations without penalty.